Welcome dear stranger to the inside of my Heart and Mind, hope you find enough comfort here..

 What Purple Arze Means?

-I just wanted a name that connects me to home.
+I just wanted a name that connects me to my home.

-Arze , in Arabic, means Cedar tree, and those have covered the mountains of Lebanon for thousands of years; they were mentioned in the old testament and the Bible too.
-Whenever I was visiting the cedar reserves, I used to wonder how many ancient people have passed by, what were they feeling, doing , or going through.
+Arze , in Arabic, means Cedar tree.
+As you know we have it in our flag, and its kind of the icon of the country.
+These trees have covered our mountain area for thousands of years; they are so old that they were even mentioned in the old testament and the Bible.
+Ever since I was a kid, whenever I was visiting the cedar reserves, I used to wonder how many ancient people have passed by, what were they feeling, doing , or going through.
 I can simply say, these immortal trees show just wonderful endurance.

 With the last word, endurance, my story telling begins…